tomas/entrance/examples/sinatra-app/README.md

     git clone https://github.com/tomas/entrance
     cd entrance/examples/sinatra-app
     bundle install
-    foreman start
+    bundle exec puma

 And ready-o.
-Then point your browser to localhost:5000 and sign up, then sign in using your credentials.
+Then point your browser to localhost:9292 and sign up, then sign in using your credentials.